ianbloom/connectwise_manage/README.md

 ## Installation

-To install this package, run the following:
+To install this package, run the following at your command line:

 ```
 git clone https://github.com/ianbloom/connectwise_manage.git